-- a.
+a.
 Definition.
-The student/recipient is receiving rehabilitation in a program prescribed by a qualified medical professional and administered by a qualified medical professional. - b.
-Certification Requirements.
-The student/recipient must submit: - i. a completed exception request form including the reason for the rehabilitation, the necessity of withdrawing, dropping hours, etc., the semester(s) involved, and any other information or documents that may be relevant to student's request; and - ii. a written statement from a qualified medical professional confirming the student/recipient's rehabilitation, and the beginning and ending dates of the rehabilitation. - c.
+The student/recipient is receiving rehabilitation in a program prescribed by a qualified medical professional and administered by a qualified medical professional.

+i. a completed exception request form including the reason for the rehabilitation, the necessity of withdrawing, dropping hours, etc., the semester(s) involved, and any other information or documents that may be relevant to student's request; and ii. a written statement from a qualified medical professional confirming the student/recipient's rehabilitation, and the beginning and ending dates of the rehabilitation.

+c.
 Maximum length of exception-up to four consecutive semesters (six consecutive quarters) per occurrence.